Azure/azure-sdk-for-java/notes/prepare-for-1.0.0-beta3.md

 Steps to migrate code that uses Azure Management Libraries for Java from beta 2 to beta 3 …

+> If this note missed any breaking changes, please open a pull request.

 # Replace Import Statement #

 <table>